Pareto Optimal Model Selection in Linear Bandits: PROBLEM SETTING

-We primarily focus on the high dimensional linear bandit setting with the ambient dimension $d$ is close to or even larger than the allowed time horizon $T$.
-We make no further restrictions on $d$ (which can be infinite dimensional as well) since our algorithm won't be affected by a large ambient dimension $d$.
-We use ${\cal R}(T, d_\star)$ to denote the set of regret minimization problems with allowed time horizon $T$ and any bandit instance whose reward vector $\theta_\star \in \R^d$ has intrinsic dimension $d_\star$.
-Time horizon $T$ is emphasized to be part of the problem, which was largely neglected in previous work focusing on the low dimensional regime where $T \gg d_\star$.
-To model the tension between the allowed time horizon and the intrinsic dimension, we define
+We primarily focus on the high-dimensional linear bandit setting with ambient dimension $d$ close to or even larger than (the allowed) time horizon $T$.
+We use ${\cal R}(T, d_\star)$ to denote the set of regret minimization problems with time horizon $T$ and any bandit instance with intrinsic dimension $d_\star$.
+We emphasize that $T$ is part of the problem instance, which was largely neglected in previous work focusing on the low dimensional regime where $T \gg d_\star$.
+To model the tension between the allowed time horizon and the intrinsic dimension, we define the hardness level as